 Welcome! ... to the Friends website - our resource of news and information about the 'almost lost' theatre at Alexandra Palace. and about its Friends.
 Please look back from time to time to keep up with news.
 Even better, and simpler, sign up for our newsletter, and we'll keep you updated on the current state of the theatre, what's happening now, the place of the theatre in the wider plans for the regeneration of Alexandra Palace, and especially, what the Friends are doing.
-If you have any questions, or think we're missing something you'd like to see here or that you think we should consider doing, don't hesitate to get in touch, or even better, help us to add or do it!
+If you have any questions or comments, please get in touch!

-Membership of the Friends is currently a nominal £2, and will mean you're kept more closely 'in the loop' than the general public.
+Membership of the Friends is currently a nominal £5 (£2 concessions), and will mean you're kept more closely 'in the loop' than the general public.
 We'd love you to join us!

 You can also keep up with 'APTheatre' on...